 Project ID: 34800

-China Exmbank provides $26.5 million buyer’s credit loan for Luanda and Benguela Technical School Construction Project (linked to #34030, #34776)
+China Exmbank provides $26.5 million buyer’s credit loan for Luanda and Benguela Technical School Construction Project (Linked to Project ID#34030, #34776)

 Commitment amount